afunyun/neuros-click/README.md

 ## TODO

-- Eliv dark theme
-- Make grid entries for each site will redirect on 1st click
+- add the swapping eliv/nwero images on the logobox
+- add centralized FTP browsing

 ## Most recent changes

-- previous dynamic open button repurposed to neurosama discord invite link.
-- colorscheme updates:
-  - neuro themed for light
-  - evil neuro for dark
-  (very groundbreaking stuff)
-- bottom footer properly anchors to bottom of page now
-- Python helper for myself to mass edit entriesbut likely to be removed or unused in final
+- Eliv dark theme no longer using poop brown
+- Made grid entries for each site will redirect on 1st click
+- fixed consistency with auto vs manual themes being different
+- updated tests to have images

 ## Status

 - Static page which loads static JSON data and displays it in a card layout
 - defeated the helper menace
+- css is comprehensible
+- overall works as a static site